thailyn/RimWorld-SanguophageTweaks/ANALYSIS.md

 * (Fact) Hemogenic and non-hemogenic pawns gain the same amount of blood loss when receiving a blood transfusion.
 * (Fact) Most/all hemogenic pawns have a net loss of hemogen per day at a constant rate, irrespective of any conscious actions taken.
     * (Fact) The rate hemogen is lost can vary between pawns and depends on their genes.
-* (Fact) Pawns have a "hemogen gain factor", which modifies all hemogen offsets (gains and losses).
+* (Fact) Pawns have a "hemogen gain factor", which modifies all hemogen gains, but not losses.
     * This appears to be only affected by genes, but there are no such genes in Biotech itself.

 ### Non-assumptions